1878 - 1910

 The ideal promoted by the American Library Association was that every child should be able to walk to a library or bookmobile stop.
 This wasn't possible in Humboldt, but the citizens and librarians did wonders with what they had.
 In the early 1920's the 'Humboldt County Eureka Free Library' boasted over 160 branches.
 These tiny libraries were especially vital to isolated rural communities in our huge county.

-As time passed, better roads and transportation made it easier to get to a larger library, but quite a few miniature libraries endured and were active through the 1960's.
+As time passed, better roads and transportation made it easier to get to a larger library, but quite a few of the original miniature libraries endured and were active through the 1960's.
 Some were only closed once additional bookmobile service was established in 1972.
-Towns with larger populations continued to support and improve their branch libraries, and these are the branches we know today.
+Towns with larger populations became the major outlets for County Library service, and these are the branches we know today.

 1972 - 1995